Falmouth-Games-Academy/comp140-hardware/README.md

 [design]: https://github.com/sw180283/comp140-hardware/blob/master/Images/Initial_Design_For_Controller.png "Initial Design For Controller"

+#First Sprint Controller Review

+![alt text][sprint1]

+[sprint1]: https://github.com/sw180283/comp140-hardware/blob/master/Trello/First_%20Controller_Sprint_Plan.png "First Controller Sprint Plan"

+In the first sprint review, I made progress making my controller, however the novelty of the design was questioned.
+I wanted to think of a way to make my controller more engaging while still being functional as a controller.

 #Second design for controller

 After working on my controller, I have altered the shape to appear more novel to the game design.
 The game is focused on playing as an ogre/goblin/troll/beast so I thought that the shape of a bone was suited to this player.
 I also used electrical glue to make a prototype of the controller which is functional with the game (mouse, WASD, mouse, space).